Bangkok

 Marking two years since its announcement, Breathe Cities reflects on how a local model for… -

-The city of Bogotá joins Breathe Cities initiative to tackle global air pollution
+Press Release16/10/2024GlobalMexico City joins Breathe Cities initiative to cut air pollution

-Bogotá has joined the Breathe Cities initiative to enhance air quality for its 7.9 million… -
+Mexico City has joined the Breathe Cities initiative to improve air quality, reduce carbon emissions,… -